Frederick Banbury, 1st Baron Banbury of Southam: Politics

 Banbury was elected to represent Camberwell, Peckham in the House of Commons at the 1892 general election, and held the seat in 1895 and 1900.
 At the 1906 general election he lost the seat as the Liberal Party won a large majority.
-Later in the year he returned to parliament when he was returned unopposed in a by election for the City of London.
+Later in the year he returned to parliament when he was returned unopposed in a by-election for the City of London.
 He held the seat until 1924.

 He was a diligent member of the Commons, and was known for his formal attire and punctuality.
 Although he remained on the back benches he was regarded as an institution in the House.
 Banbury was created a baronet, "of Southam in the County of Warwick", in 1903, and admitted to the Privy Council in 1916.
 When the bill which led to the initial extension of the franchise to women was passing through parliament, Banbury said during a debate:"Women are likely to be affected by gusts and waves of sentiment.
 Their emotional temperament makes them so liable to it.
 But those are not the people best fitted in this practical world either to sit in this House ... or to be entrusted with the immense power which this bill gives them."

+During World War I, Banbury headed the Unionist War Committee with Ronald McNeill.
+This was an organisation that campaigned for "vigorous prosecution of the war."

+In May 1916, the British government announced it was introducing daylight saving time in the country.
+Banbury spoke out against the planned change in Parliament.
+Banbury called the proposed law "grandmotherly legislation".
+Banbury pointed out that daylight saving time had initially been adopted by the German Empire.
+Banbury then stated: "If the Germans have done it, it is a very good reason why we should not do it."
+Despite Banbury's opposition, the new law was passed in Parliament.

+In March 1922, Banbury was one of several Conservative politicians who signed the "Diehard Manifesto" circulated by the journalist H. A. Gwynne and later published in The Times.
+This Manifesto pledged to protect Laissez-faire capitalism in the United Kingdom.

+During the Parliamentary debate on the Intoxicating Liquor (Sale to Persons under 18) Bill (which would raise the legal age for consuming alcohol in a public house from 14 to 18), Banbury spoke against the legislation.
+One of Banbury's arguments against the bill was that he himself had drunk beer as a child.
+This raised cries from other MPs of "Look at the result!"

 After his retirement from the House of Commons in January 1924, he was raised to the peerage as Baron Banbury of Southam, of Southam in the County of Warwick.